 I strongly recommend reading them, sharing them, and producing them.
-If you would like to do any or all of the above, do drop me a line, or click the titles to download the plays in PDF.
+If you would like to do any or all of the above, do drop me a line.

 DEAD MAN'S DINNER, an intense comedy about love and hunger in a city under siege.
 Three women are trapped in an apartment on the blighted Upper West Side, and the food is nearly out.
 When the last can of Oink-Em Oink-Em Ham Product is empty, who will be the first to die?
 Find out in 2017, when Squeaky Bicycle mounts a full production at Theater For The New City.

 TALES OF LOVE AND LASERS, a science fiction fantasia composed of three one act plays: the award-winning adventure romp Stella Starlight: Queen of Space, the deep space romance R. For Roxy, and Hyperion Calling, a ten minute story of tragedy on the moon.
 Produced by Squeaky Bicycle in 2014, it is available for production in whole or in part.